Why study film and media?

 - A statement of personal goals that explains why you want to pursue graduate study.

 - A writing sample (no more than 15 pages) that demonstrates your ability to theorize, analyze, and synthesize scholarly information.
-(Please do not send theses, DVDs, CDs, jump drives, or videotapes.)
+(Please do not send theses, DVDs, CDs, USB drives, or videotapes.)

 - International students must provide TOEFL scores and the international I-20 Request Form.